If you're interested deploying a data portal for your organization, contact us to get started.

 With your organization, you will be able to:

 Your organization's data portal is the home for its data and researchers.
 To be the most effective, you'll want to provide information about your organization, links to external resources, and the appropriate branding to establish confidence amongst your researchers.

 To begin, log in to Redivis, and navigate to your organization's administrator panel from the organization home page:

 The administrator panel is the center of all management of your organization.
 It's from here that we'll upload datasets, manage members and access, and monitor usage metrics.
-To start, let's update the organization's presence and branding by navigating to the Profile tab of the administrator panel.
+To start, let's update the organization's presence and branding by navigating to the Public profile section of the administrator Settings page.

 Here, we can configure:

 An optional header image that will appear in the top left of users' windows when on your data portal

 Header links to other resources, such as organization-specific documentation, events, and other resources.